The plank exercise is the BEST workout for your abs! Learn how to do a plank, the most common plank mistakes, and how to perfect your form.

 Shoulders + Chest Not Engaged

-It can be really easy to forget to keep your chest and shoulders engaged.
+It’s also really easy to forget to keep your chest and shoulders engaged.
 When you don’t engage your shoulders and chest, your upper back can start to “sink” between your shoulder blades, and you will “wing” your shoulders out.

-Be sure to keep your shoulders away from your ears, but make sure they are engaged.
+Keep your shoulders away from your ears, but make sure they are engaged.
 Feel as if you’re drawing your shoulders down your back, creating space between your ears and your shoulders.
 It should feel like there is a flat space between your shoulders, and you should be able to hold a glass of water between your shoulders.

 Your Legs + Booty are not Engaged